 It’s also a popular starting point for many travel searches, especially in the earliest phases of travel research.

 Abandonment Rates in Travel

-Online travel sites had the highest abandonment rates across five sectors, according to our Q1 2018 Remarketing Report.
+Online travel sites had the highest abandonment rates across five sectors, according to our Q4 2018 stats on cart abandonment.

 There are several reasons for this, but the longer research and booking process, as well as the high cost purchases, are major factors.

 Booking.com is now the most popular travel site worldwide, with more than 443m monthly visitors in May 2018.

 Why Hotels Should Ask Customers to Leave Reviews